 - Get organized.
 In most classes, you’ll learn about your final project on the first day of class.
 Start organizing your assignments, group projects and major papers into a manageable schedule and set aside time to work on each of them.
 This will give you enough time to ask questions and get your professors’ help when you need it.
 When the due date comes you know exactly what’s expected of you, when it’s due, and to whom. 💯

 - Meet your professors, one on one.
 Get into the habit of meeting your professors.
 Just introduce yourself, it doesn’t have to anything as formal as meeting them for 30 minutes during their office hours.
 Strike up a conversation about your career goals or interests.
 Professors can become great advocates and mentors.
 If you have one-on-one interactions with them, they’ll be more likely to write your letters of recommendation or refer you for awesome opportunities.
 Tip within a tip: Get to know your Academic Advisor too.
 AAs are super helpful when deciding majors, coursework and schedules.
 Don’t wait until registration time to meet them.
-Keep in contact throughout the semester to update them on any new interests you have or issues you’re struggling with.
-If your advisor isn’t helpful or responsive, request a different one. 👩🏫
+Keep in contact throughout the semester to update them on any new interests you have or issues you’re struggling with. 👩🏫

 - Find your study “spot.”
 We all have our own studying methods.
-Some of us need complete quite in the library, others like to study in groups at coffee shops.
-Whatever or whereever it is, find it sooner rather than later. 📚
+Some of us need complete quiet in the library, others like to study in groups at coffee shops.
+Whatever or wherever it is, find it sooner rather than later. 📚

 - Know your support team.
 Colleges and universities want you to succeed.
 Thus, they provide a large scope of support services: career services, health clinics, tutoring centers, child care, wellness centers; Augusta University even has a food pantry open to all students.
 Never be embarrassed to utilize any of your resources.
 Ask for help and you shall receive.👯♀️